juniorsundarCasual/TGT/vault/volume-5.chapter-389.md

 ""NO!""
 Rianna and Shay-Hade exclaimed.
 "I mean," Rianna picked up.
 "I don't know if calling it a diplomatic missin is correct.
 We're just running and errand-"

 "Whatever!
 Come, you've arrived just in time.
-Matron Reva just cooked up a huge pot of Chicanery."
+Matron Reva just cooked up a huge pot of Spiced Chicken Rice."

 "What?"
 Shay-Hade asked.